rduplain/Makefile.d/README.md

 A sensational description would say, "Give a Makefile super powers!" but that would be too much.
 There is already a project to provide a standard library for GNU Make ([GMSL](https://gmsl.sourceforge.io/)), and _this_ Makefile.d project does not provide a standard library.
+Besides, a simple Makefile is already powerful; the work is to keep it simple.

 The Makefile.d project provides a readily installable directory of .mk files which together provide a programming environment for multiple runtimes.